 To understand the yogic theory of prescribed, forbidden, and recommended activities, we need to understand the theory of karma, or action that either binds or liberates one.

 There is a lot to be said about the role of sound in yoga.
 Traditionally, yoga philosophy was passed on as an oral tradition.
 Learning the sacred texts by heart has been considered a central practice in yoga.
 In addition to learning, understanding and reciting passages of sacred texts, the use of sound in the form of reciting and meditating on mantras, or absorbing one's mind on an inner sound, are central practices in much of yoga.
 We will learn a rudimentary understanding on the theory of sound, and how this knowledge can be utilized in practice.

-Janne Kontala, a PhD in Religious Studies, 2016, Abo Akademi and the author of the book Inner Yoga, was introduced to the ashtanga-vinyasa yoga tradition in 1992 under teachers Petri Räisänen and Derek Ireland.
+Janne Kontala, E-RYT200, RYT500, YACEP, PhD in Religious Studies, the author of the book Inner Yoga, was introduced to the ashtanga-vinyasa yoga tradition in 1992 under teachers Petri Räisänen and Derek Ireland.
 He did an additional five-year yoga training in ashrams in India and Finland, developing an interest in yoga philosophy and using sound in yoga (mantra meditation).
 He had undergone teacher training in two recognized schools (Sivananda and Iyengar).
 Janne currently teaches in Helsinki and Stockholm, educating both practitioners and teachers in the physical, meditational, and philosophical aspects of yoga.
 He lives in Sweden with his wife and children.